thunderbird/thundernest-ansible/addons/README.md

 Long-lived managed AWS resources like RDS, ELBs, etc are not managed with these scripts.

+You can find a [dashboard of ATN status and health metrics](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards/dashboard/ATN) in Cloudwatch.

 ## Deployment

 Playbooks use the ansible ec2 module, which tracks the number of instances running by a tag.
 When you run a script, it will attempt to ensure that the correct number of instances is created(including shutting some down if there's too many!!!) and then will set them up, restart docker, etc.